chaplyk/carrotproxy-docs/pages/03.configure/03.AndroidTV/01.network-settings/default.md

 You can quickly configure CarrotProxy on your AndroidTV using built-in IP Settings.

+Please note that the following solution might not work if you are using IPv6.
+In such case, you can install CarrotProxy Android App.

 1. Open AndroidTV Settings
 ![Screenshot%202021-11-22%20at%2022.35.12](Screenshot%202021-11-22%20at%2022.35.12.png?resize=400)
 2. Go to Network & Internet![Screenshot%202021-11-23%20at%2000.49.47](Screenshot%202021-11-23%20at%2000.49.47.png?resize=400)